NixOS/nix/src/nix/flake.md

   value (e.g. `packages.x86_64-linux` must be an attribute set of derivations built for the `x86_64-linux` platform).

+* `nixConfig`: An attribute set specifying configuration options for nix the same as you would set in [`nix.conf`](./how-do-i-reference/conf-file.md).
+  These options will be enabled when building outputs from this flake.
+Options that may compromise security must be approved by the user.

 ## Flake inputs

 The attribute `inputs` specifies the dependencies of a flake, as an